mrmagic2020/Remove-Jamf-on-Mac/README.md

 3. Enter your password when prompted.
 You **won't be able to see it** as you type due to security reasons.
 Enter when you're done.

 4. That's it - you're all set!
-Try opening an app that was banned before to see if it worked.
+Try opening an app that was banned before to see if it works.

 ## Possible Consequences